 Amount(s) Source(s)

 800 District Funded

-Assessment Review/ SLT Planning for 23.24
+Assessment Review/ SLT Planning for 24.25

+Strategy/Activity 2

+Students to be Served by this Strategy/Activity

+(Identify either All Students or one or more specific student groups)

 Review district assessments for timelines, and accuracy prior to implementing.
 Teachers review calendar to set up testing window.
 Teachers set up sub days for assessments not funded through the district, such as running records.
-Data team meetings are organized each semester by grade level.
-Teachers engage in a structured protocol to analyze trends, specific needs and next steps for professional growth and student intervention.
-We will be deepening our work through vertical alignment and planning with the essential standards in mind.
-We will use targets and claims data to support this work.
+Data team meetings are organized each semester by grade level to allow teachers to analyze trends, specific needs, and next steps for professional growth and student intervention.
+We will be deepening our work through vertical alignment and planning with the essential standards and themes in mind.